Perfect Quantum State Revivals: Designing Arbitrary Potentials with Specified Energy Levels: Constructing potentials with perfect revivals

 \subsection{Biperiodic oscillator}

 Let's start from the harmonic oscillator potential with energy levels $E_n=n+\frac{1}{2}$ for $n\geq 0$ and sequentially add an additional $N$ levels $E = -1, -3, -5, \ldots, -(2N-1)$.
 Employing the semiclassical relation between separation of quantum energy levels and classical period of oscillations~\cite{ROBINETT_2004}, we find that this would correspond to a classical biperiodic oscillator that has frequency $\omega_1=1$ for $E>0$ and $\omega_2=2$ for $E<0$; such a potential was described for instance in Ref.~\cite{Tyc_2015}.
 The resulting quantum potentials and energy levels are shown in Fig.~\ref{fig:biperiodic1} for $N$ ranging from 1 to 25; the levels were numerically calculated from the constructed potentials and they match the desired levels with a high precision.
 The quantum potentials closely resemble their classical counterpart (see Fig.~1(a) in Ref.~\cite{Tyc_2015}).
 We can conveniently represent the time evolution and revival of the wavepacket by the quantum carpet~\cite{ROBINETT_2004}, which is analogous to the Talbot carpet in optics~\cite{Berry2001}.
+Such a carpet represents the time evolution of a wavepacket $\psi(x,t)$ as a 2D plot of the probability density $|\psi(x,t)|^2$, where the time variable is on the vertical axis and coordinate on the horizontal axis.
+Perfect wavepacket revivals manifest themselves by the periodicity of the carpet in the time direction.

 Fig.~\ref{fig:talbot-biperiodic1} shows examples of quantum carpets that represent the time evolution of wavepackets for the biperiodic potential with $N=100$ added levels, where the bi-periodicity is apparent.
 Fig.~\ref{fig:correlation}(a) shows the magnitude of the autocorrelation function $|A(t)|$ and confirms perfect wavepacket revivals.